Draught proofing windows? 9 simple and cheap ways to stop draughts

 Be sure to buy a high quality product for the best results — you should look for curtains made from at least three layers.
 In the case of thermal blinds, be on the look out for those with small honeycomb pockets that are designed to trap and hold on to warm air.

-8. Get yourself a draught snake
+8. Block out the cold with a draught snake

 This is not a method that will appeal to everyone, but bubble wrapping windows is worth considering if you are after a cheap, effective and simply way of insulating your windows.